Setting people free to choose faith as well as science, and to be confident in their Christian faith.

 Engaging with culture

-Staying informed – keeping in touch with the stats and surveys, latest information on science and technology, policy updates and legislation, resources available, etc.
+Staying informed – keeping in touch with the statistics and surveys, latest information on science and technology, policy updates and legislation, and resources available.

 Using science in service of God

-Caring for people – sharing information on bioethical issues, Artificial Intelligence, Genetically Modified crops, etc. Thinking how new technologies can be used well, having a voice in society.
+Caring for people – sharing information on bioethical issues, Artificial Intelligence, etc. Thinking how new technologies can be used well, having a voice in society.

 Caring for creation – how can our restoration in Christ fuel a return to our original calling to tend and keep creation, making sure that all creation continues to praise and glorify God?